Joint and several liability: Examples

 Joint and several liability can make a defendant liable for the full amount of damages suffered by a plaintiff even if that defendant bears only slight fault for the injury.
 For example, if a child is injured due to the negligence of a crossing guard employed by a school district, and a court finds the crossing guard to be 99% at fault for the child's injury and the school district to be only 1% at fault, the school district would be liable to pay 100% of the damages.
 In contrast, under several liability, if the crossing guard was unable to pay money toward the judgment the most that the injured child could recover would be 1% of the judgment from the school district.

 Microfinance

-In trying to achieve its aim of alleviating poverty, microfinance often lends to group of poor, with each member of the group jointly liable.
+In trying to achieve its aim of alleviating poverty, microfinance often lends to a group of borrowers, with each member of the group jointly liable.
 That means that each member is responsible for ensuring that all the other members of the group repay too.
 If one member fails to repay, the members of the group are also held in default.
 Joint liability solves the information and enforcement problems associated with credit markets by encouraging screening, monitoring, costly state verification, and contract enforcement.